anonn78103/PRODIGY_WD_1/README.md

-# Raj Singh - Responsive Page 🖥️
+# Raj Singh - ResPage 🌐

-Welcome to my ResPage! 🌐 I'm Raj Singh, a Full Stack Developer, and this project showcases my skills in building a professional resume page that is both interactive and responsive.
-ResPage is designed to present a sleek, user-friendly online resume.
+Welcome to my ResPage! 🌟 I'm Raj Singh, a Full Stack Developer, and this project showcases my ability to build a clean, interactive, and responsive landing page.
+ResPage is designed to provide an engaging user experience while being fully responsive across all devices.

 ## Table of Contents 📑
 1. [Project Overview](#project-overview)